techdjay/ipwho/README.rst

-``KAMABAY`` WHOIS Updated by Jay
+``KAMABAY`` WHOIS (updated by JAY)
 --------------------------
 **Installation**
-- Just updated the instructions in case you want to use my updated code.
+Just updated the instructions in case you want to use my updated code.
 .. code :: python

         #windows